vadimv/server-components/README.md

 ### Schedules

-The framework provides the ``EventContext.schedule()`` and ``EventContext.scheduleAtFixedRate()`` utility methods allowing to submit of a delayed or periodic action that can be cancelled.
+The framework provides the ``EventContext.schedule()`` and ``EventContext.scheduleAtFixedRate()`` utility methods which allows to submit a delayed or periodic action that can be cancelled.
-A timer reference parameter may be provided when creating a new schedule.
+A timer's reference parameter may be provided when creating a new schedule.
 Later this reference could be used for the schedule cancellation.

 ```java